tarnjit458/HomeFinder/ProjectJournal.md

 Eric Lin
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 9/28
-- I worked on researching the tools the team is planning on using for the project.
+1) I worked on researching the tools the team is planning on using for the project.
    For frontend, we are using React and bootstrap.
 For AGILE planning and tracking we are using Trello.

+2) To be determined...

-- No task are blocked on my end.
+3) No task are blocked on my end.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Kan Hioki